Enrollment Requirements

 • Classes that are taken for a grade of Audit also do NOT count toward the full-time requirement.

-• Under normal immigration rules (non-COVID), ONLY 3 CREDIT HOURS of online or distance education courses can be counted toward the minimum full-time requirement.
-While students are permitted to take more online courses, only 3 credits can be counted toward full-time.
+• ONLY 3 CREDIT HOURS of online or distance education courses can be counted toward the full-time immigration minimum hourly requirement.
+While students are permitted to take more online courses if they want to, only 3 credits of online can be counted toward their immigration minimum credit hours.

-• Finally, summer is considered vacation time and students are not required to enroll in summer courses unless they are beginning their program then.
+• Finally, summer is considered vacation time and students are not required to enroll in summer courses unless they are beginning their program in summer.

 Enrollment Exceptions